git-lfs/git-lfs/README.md

 ### Configuration

-Git LFS uses `.gitattributes` files to configure which are managed by Git LFS.
+Git LFS uses `.gitattributes` files to configure which files are managed by Git LFS.
 Here is a sample one that saves zips and mp3s:

     $ cat .gitattributes